elucidata/storefront/docs/why.md

 - No keeping a constants file.
 - No need for consumers to require several files to work with a single store: Flux should be an implementation detail, consumers should be able to deal with a Store like a plain object.
 - It should provide a top-level aggregated 'change' event.
+- It should generate as much boilerplate code as it can.
-- The term 'Action Creators' is rather clumsy and too verbose.
+- Also, the term 'Action Creators' is rather clumsy and too verbose.

 Not to seem negative, there are excellent parts of Flux that I wanted to be sure to keep:

 - General flow.
-- Singleton Dispatcher.
+- ~~Singleton Dispatcher~~ Shared dispatcher per Runtime instance.
 - Sequenceable dispatching.
 - Synchronicity of dispatching and store updates.

-Originally, I really wanted to use ES6 classes for Stores.
-But I found that closures are nicer from a private-data perspective (internal state is truly hidden from consumers), _and_ from a ease-of-use perspective (code is cleaner looking).
+Originally, I wanted to use ES6 classes for Stores.
+But it turns out that closures are nicer from a private-data perspective (internal state is truly hidden from consumers), _and_ from a ease-of-use perspective (code is cleaner looking).

 So I wound up with **Storefront**.

-Terminology-wise, instead of '_Action Creators_' you have '_Clerks_.' '_Stores_' are, well, '_Stores_.'
-The Dispatcher is hidden under the covers.
-And there are no constants files.
+Terminology-wise, instead of _Action Creators_, _Action Events_ (usually in a constants files somewhere), _Actions_, _Dispatcher_, and _Stores_, you have _Stores_ that define _Actions_ and _Outlets_.
+The other things are all there, in one form or another, under the covers.

 **Example Store**